open-sauced/docs/docs/community/100-days-of-oss.md

 - write issues to identify bugs or suggest new features;
 - triage existing issues to help with prioritization;
 - submit pull requests to contribute code changes;
 - engage in the community by sharing your insights and knowledge;
-- create or participate in discussions related to OSS topics;
-- write a blog post or create content that supports an OSS project;
-- update or write documentation to improve clarity and usability
+### Content creation
-- Content creation: Love creating content?
+Love creating content?
 Here's how you can use this skill for the challenge:
   - Give a talk or presentation on OSS.
   - Participate in or even start a Twitter Space.
   - Write a blog post or create a video.
+### Project management

-- Project management: Want to improve your project management skills?
+Want to improve your project management skills?
 Need to get better at communicating or giving feedback to others?
 Here's how you can use this skill for the challenge:
   - Review pull requests.
   - Triage issues.
   - Respond to questions.